select2/select2/docs/advanced/default-adapters/dropdown.md

 ### `DropdownSearch`

 This decorator implements the [search box that is displayed at the top of the dropdown](../../searching.md).
+It is used by default for single-select controls, and for multi-select controls that set the [`dropdownSearch` option](../../searching.md#searching-from-the-dropdown-for-multi-select-controls).

 **AMD Modules:**